 The victim of a hit and run has a lot riding on finding the driver who left the scene.
 If they were the one who caused the accident, they are responsible for paying the injured party’s medical bills and other damages.
 A hit and run lawyer can help find the driver so their client can get the compensation they need.

-An experienced hit and run lawyer from Krasney Law will use the evidence available to track down the driver.
+An experienced California hit and run lawyer from Krasney Law will use the evidence available to track down the driver.
 Accident witness testimony, evidence such as traffic cameras, and more can help identify who the driver is.
 At the same time, we will work with you to help you understand your insurance policy.
-We’ll help you file the paperwork and get all the financial help available to you.
+Our personal injury lawyers help you file the paperwork and get all the financial help available to you.

 Normally, when a car accident occurs, the drivers involved in the crash stay at the scene and exchange insurance information.
 The insurance company for the driver who is totally or mostly at fault is responsible for the damages.

 When the responsible driver flees the scene, the injured party still needs compensation for their expenses.
 If their car insurance policy includes uninsured motorist coverage, they might be able to get compensation by filing an uninsured driver claim.